luscinia-lab/automatic-plant-watering-system/README.md

 ## Development

-The ESP32 reads sensor values and determines whether watering is necessary.
+The ESP32 monitors soil moisture and sunlight conditions.

-The system combines automatic control based on environmental conditions with manual operation.
+When the soil becomes dry and the sunlight condition is suitable, the system automatically activates the water pump.

+The system also includes manual control to adjust watering according to different plant conditions.

 ## Result